51Degrees/documentation/src/devicedetection/features/useragentclienthints/headers.md

 In the past, device detection worked primarily by examining the value of the User-Agent HTTP header.
-This header is always sent as part of the first request to a webserver, meaning device information was available immediately on the server-side.
+This header is always sent as part of the first request to a web server, meaning device information was available immediately on the server-side.

 With UA-CH, only a limited subset of information is sent as part of the first request.
-If the server wishes to know more, then it needs to set an HTTP header in the response to request the additional detail.
+If the server wishes to know more, then it needs to set a HTTP header in the response to request the additional detail.

 The 51Degrees API will automatically determine the names and values of